qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_geometry_checker.rst

 * Holes: hole in a polygon,
 * Segment length: a segment length lower than a threshold,
 * Minimum angle: two segments with an angle lower than a threshold,
-* Minimum area: polygon area lower than a treshold,
+* Minimum area: polygon area lower than a threshold,
 * Silver polygon: this error come from very small polygon (with small area) with a large perimeter,
 * Duplicates features,